Raid on Lunenburg, Nova Scotia (1782): Aftermath

 The raid on Lunenburg was the last major privateer attack of the war.
 On August 29, 1782 American privateer Wasp, with 19 men under the command of Captain Thomas Thompson, captured a vessel off Chester.
 He then spent two nights on East Ironbound Island.
-On September 1 Wasp sailed to Pennant Point and was confronted by three men from Sambro, Nova Scotia who fired on the crew, killing one and wounding three others including Captain Thomas Thompson.
+On September 1 Wasp sailed to Pennant Point and was confronted by three men from Sambro, Nova Scotia, who fired on the crew, killing one and wounding three others including Captain Thomas Thompson.
 Captain Perry took command of the vessel and the privateers took one of the Sambro men prisoner.
 The privateers buried their crew member on an island in Pennant bay.
-They then began their return to Massachusetts by rowing to West Dover, Nova Scotia and then on to Cross Island ("Croo Island") just off Lunenburg ("Malegash").American Privateer Wasp On September 3, 1782, Henry Vogle of the Lunenburg militia recaptured a shallop taken by American privateers, which was witnessed by those on Wasp.
+They then began their return to Massachusetts by rowing to West Dover, Nova Scotia, and then on to Cross Island ("Croo Island") just off Lunenburg ("Malegash").
+On September 3, 1782, Henry Vogle of the Lunenburg militia recaptured a shallop taken by American privateers, which was witnessed by those on Wasp.
 On September 5, Wasp tried to enter LaHave River but was fired on by the local inhabitants and so continued on to Port Medway.

 Also on September 1, Captain Powers of the privateer Dolphin was chased ashore at LaHave River by Captain John Crymes of the Observer, who had commanded her earlier in the Battle off Halifax (1782).
 Powers and the crew escaped ashore and Crymes took the Dolphin to Liverpool.